Upper Generalization Bounds for Neural Oscillators

-As illustrated in Figure~\ref{fig:2}, the variation of $\tilde{\varepsilon}_{E,2}$ with respect to the increasing time length $T$ can be approximated by a power-law function with an exponent of $1.5$, which is consistent with the leading term in the theoretical estimation errors $O\left[T^{1.5} + T\sqrt{\ln{\left(T\right)}}+T\right]$ derived from Eqs.~\eqref{eq:3.19}-\eqref{eq:3.21}.
+The time length $T$ in Eq.~\eqref{eq:4.7} captures the impact of increasing $T$ on the generalization error $\loss\left(\hatPiPhiGamma\right)$ in Eq.~\eqref{eq:3.3}.
+As illustrated in Figure~\ref{fig:3}, where the markers represent the average values of $\tilde{\varepsilon}_{E,2}$ across the convergent sets and the upper and lower bars indicate the largest and smallest values, respectively, the variation of $\tilde{\varepsilon}_{E,2}$ with respect to the increasing time length $T$ can be approximated by a power-law function with an exponent of $1.5$, which is consistent with the leading term in the theoretical estimation errors $O\left[T^{1.5} + T\sqrt{\ln{\left(T\right)}}+T\right]$ derived from Eqs.~\eqref{eq:3.19} and \eqref{eq:3.21}.
 These results confirm that the increase in the estimation error of the neural oscillator with respect to the time length $T$ is moderate.